wpbones/WPBones/README.md

 Change namespace

-    $ php bones namespace MyPluginName
+    $ php bones install

 The last command is very important.
-You can change the namespace in anytime.
+You can change either the plugin name or the namespace in anytime.
 However, I suggest you to make this only the first time, when the plugin is inactive.
 After changing of the namespace, you can start to develop you plugin.
 Your namespace will be `MyPluginName`.

+You will find further detail in the [Official WP Bones Documentation](https://github.com/wpbones/WPBones/wiki)